FAQs & How to Apply

 the best place for you to plug into our training programs.

-What is the course fee and are there payment options?
+What is the course fee and how can I afford it?

-If you are unable to pay the full course fee, do not be deterred!
-Scholarships and payment plans are available and we encourage you to apply.
+The sliding scale is an option we are offering to make the course more accessible.
+Please do not be deterred!
+In addition, we offer Scholarships and payment plans and we encourage you to apply.
 Both farm partners must apply if they are requesting a scholarship.
-Learn more on our Tuition & Scholarships page.

-If accepted, the full course fee OR a down payment must be paid by October 1st to secure your spot in the course.
+If accepted, the full course fee OR a down payment must be paid by November 10th, 2022 to secure your spot in the course.
 Payments can be made via credit card or check.
-We will provide further instructions for making payment following acceptance in the program.
+We will provide further instructions for making payment following acceptance in the program

 How do I apply?